How to Carve Wood, a Fun and Rewarding Hobby ★

 Different Types of Wood when Carving

 There are many different sorts of wood you can choose to carve with.
 I think the wood I used in the picture was Alder wood.
-Different types of wood will have different properties that will effect what you can carve.
+Different types of wood will have different properties that will affect what you can carve.
 Beginners are often advised to start out with soft woods rather then hard woods.
 Basswood is a good wood for beginners because it is easy to carve, the close grain holds small carved detail.

 The grain of the wood is very important to determine.
 Having your cuts go with the grain will be much easier to keep neat and tidy.
 Basswood will give you an easy carve, with fine to medium grain and a light cream color.
 Butternut has a light brown color and distinct grain pattern and as it is soft (and dents easily) it is another easy to carve with wood.